Nitrodist/markcampbell.me/resume.markdown

 October 2011 - December 2014
 </p>

-- Co-founded a seating arrangement web-application with Nathan Bertram (<a href="http://about.me/nathanbertram">http://about.me/nathanbertram</a>)
+- Co-founded a seating arrangement web-application with Nathan Bertram [https://www.trueperspective.net](https://www.trueperspective.net)
 - Uses Ruby on Rails and JavaScript to deliver a complete Eventbrite-like experience with seating choices in mind
 - Seating plan designer built in Raphaël JS
 - Integrated with PayPal to remit money to event organizers